create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **getMatrix** (): SFMatrix3f

 Returns the rotation matrix as an SFMatrix3f object.
-The quaternion should be normalized to get proper results.

 #### **dot** (*other: SFQuaternion*): number